LibreTexts/ngshare/docs/user_guide/user_guide.rst

 ==========================

 Is there any overhead on other Jupyter applications after I install this?

 How do I update nbgrader / ngshare?

 Do I need to backup database?

 Glossary
 ========
-Jupyter (notebook): web application to create and share documents that contain live code, equations, visualizations etc.
+* `Jupyter (notebook) <https://jupyter.org/>`_: web application to create and share documents that contain live code, equations, visualizations etc.
-JupyterLab: web-based interactive development environment for Jupyter notebooks, code and data.
+* `JupyterLab <https://jupyter.org/>`_: web-based interactive development environment for Jupyter notebooks, code and data.
-JupyterHub: A multi-user version of the notebook designed for companies, classrooms and research labs.
+* `JupyterHub <https://jupyter.org/>`__: A multi-user version of the notebook designed for companies, classrooms and research labs.
-Zero-to-JupyterHub: A version of JupyterHub, for use with a Kubernetes cluster.
+* `Zero-to-JupyterHub <https://zero-to-jupyterhub.readthedocs.io/en/latest/>`_: A version of JupyterHub, for use with a Kubernetes cluster.
-nbgrader: facilitates creating and grading assignments in the jupyter notebook. kubernetes (k8s): system for automating, deployment, scaling, and management of containerized applications.
+* `nbgrader <https://nbgrader.readthedocs.io/en/stable/>`_: facilitates creating and grading assignments in the jupyter notebook.
+* `kubernetes (k8s) <https://kubernetes.io>`_: system for automating, deployment, scaling, and management of containerized applications.
-hubshare: a directory sharing service for JupyterHub, currently in early development.
+* `hubshare <https://github.com/jupyterhub/hubshare>`_: a directory sharing service for JupyterHub, currently in early development.
-ngshare: an original backend server for nbgrader's exchange service.
+* `ngshare <https://github.com/lxylxy123456/ngshare>`_: an original backend server for nbgrader's exchange service.

 Contact Information
 ===================

 Team Members
 ------------
-Kevin Rong <TODO>
+* Kevin Rong <TODO>
-Abigail Almanza <TODO>
+* Abigail Almanza <TODO>
-Lawrence Lee <TODO>
+* Lawrence Lee <TODO>
-Eric Li <TODO>
+* Eric Li <TODO>

 Clients
 -------
-Christopher Nitta <TODO>
+* Christopher Nitta <TODO>
-Jason Moore <TODO>
+* Jason Moore <TODO>

 Jupyter Community
 -----------------